pywebio/PyWebIO/docs/guide.rst

 Use `path_deploy() <pywebio.platform.path_deploy>` to deploy the PyWebIO applications from a directory.
-A valid python file under this directory need contain the ``main`` function as the PyWebIO application.
+The python file under this directory need contain the ``main`` function to be seen as the PyWebIO application.
 You can access the application by using the file path as the URL.

 For example, given the following folder structure::